 Mutsu are grown in Japan, North America, UK and New Zealand.

-Mutsu Apples retain their shape when cooked.
-Some like it for cider making.
-Also well-liked as a fresh-eating apple.
+Some like Mutsu apples for cider making.
+They are also well-liked as a fresh-eating apple.

-Developed at Aomori Research Station, Kurioshi, Japan in 1937 from a cross between Golden Delicious and Indo.
+Mutsu apples were developed at Aomori Research Station, Kurioshi, Japan in 1937 from a cross between Golden Delicious and Indo apples.
 Introduced into North America in 1948.

-Mutsu was renamed as “Crispin” in 1968 in the UK; North America followed their lead in the 1980s, though some in North America still refer to it as Mutsu because their green grocers still do.
+Mutsu was renamed as “Crispin” in 1968 in the UK; North America followed their lead in the 1980s, though many people in North America still refer to it as Mutsu because their apple growers and Asian green grocers still do.